2024 Missouri Tigers baseball team

 The 2024 Missouri Tigers baseball team represented the University of Missouri in the 2024 NCAA Division I baseball season.
 The Tigers played their home games at Taylor Stadium.

 Previous season

 The Tigers finished the season 30–24 overall and 10–20 in conference play.
 They finished seventh in the Eastern division in the SEC and qualified for the SEC tournament but did not qualify for the NCAA tournament.
-Head Coach, Steve Bieser was fired following the season on May 28, 2023.
-Kerrick Jackson was named Mizzou's 15th head baseball coach on June 3, 2023.
+After Steve Bieser was fired following the season, Kerrick Jackson was named Mizzou's 15th head coach on June 3, 2023.

 2023 MLB draft

-The Tigers had 4 players drafted in the 2023 MLB Draft.
+The Tigers had 4 players drafted in the 2023 MLB draft.